BxB-Studio/Inputs-Manager/README.md

 # Inputs-Manager
 A new customizable and dynamic Input alternative for Unity based on the New Input System

-<b>Important!</b> This package requires the New Input System and the Vector Graphics packages to be installed from the Package Manager.

 This packages uses some additional utilities from the following repository: https://www.github.com/mediamax07/Unity-CSharp-Utilities

 <b>Start-up Tutorial</b><br/>